 Scroll to the bottom of the page and click "Save"

-Some students have reported concerns about their ability to get a test within 72 hours of arrival at Pratt.
+Some students have reported concerns about their ability to get a test within 72 hours before arrival at Pratt.
 Please continue to research options in your area.
 Testing is a changing landscape, and it is likely that result return times will shorten after the holidays.
-If you find in January that you are still having difficulty, please contact email@example.com.
+If you find that you are still having difficulty, please contact email@example.com.

-Another important note of the Spring 2021 Limited Housing involves the possibility of a full-building quarantine put in place if we see a significant increase in positive cases within the building.
-For Willoughby Hall, this is determined as 10 members of the total residence hall population testing positive at the same time.
-Full-building quarantine involves the implementation of a 14-day quarantine as these are effective means to control the spread of the virus.
+Another important note of the Summer 2021 Housing involves the possibility of a full-building quarantine put in place if we see a significant increase in positive cases within the building..
+Full-building quarantine involves the implementation of a 10-day quarantine as these are effective means to control the spread of the virus.
 Since this remains a possibility, staff have ensured plans are in place to coordinate further grocery deliveries and will still be available as a resource to you should these actions be needed.

 Please be aware that these metrics will have flexibility to take action sooner than listed above, if it is needed.
 All instances will be reviewed based on the circumstance by appropriate staff to ensure the safety of residents and the greater Pratt community.